Trouble viewing the video in your browser? Click here to view video message on YouTube.

-Today, the University of Missouri is one of the nation's largest higher education institutions, with more than 73,000 students on four campuses and an Extension program with activities in every county of the state.
-The mission of the university, as a land-grant university and Missouri's only public research and doctoral-level institution, is to discover, disseminate, preserve and apply knowledge.
+Today, the University of Missouri is one of the nation’s largest higher education institutions, with more than 77,000 students on four campuses, a health care enterprise, and an extension program with activities in every county of the state.

 - 1839 - University established in Columbia.